solaspiro/1.19-mods-sodium/README.md

 We strongly recommend you use multimc launcher https://multimc.org/ instead of the default one.

-How to download click on the click on green button and then download as zip put the .jars in your mod folder done if you don't have a mod folder make one. alternatively you could do it through a terminal Linux FTW
+How to download click on the click on green button and then download zip put the .jars in your mod folder done if you don't have a mod folder make one. alternatively you could do it through a terminal Linux FTW